 ADE's differentiated recognition and support system provides incentives for Title I LEAs and schools to continuously improve student achievement by providing more flexibility and local control to those LEAs and schools not identified as Priority or Focus Schools but that demonstrate the greatest downward trend in their student's academic achievement, student growth, or graduation rate will be required to amend their continuous improvement plans to address the reasons for identification.
 Additionally, a subset of these schools will also be alerted to Pre-Intervention status.
 This approach allows ADE to differentiate between schools that are improving and demonstrating a positive trajectory and those that are headed in the wrong direction.
-Using the criteria below, the ADE will designate Pre-Intervention Schools on the basis that they are 1) located within LEAs with Priority or Focus Schools, 2) located within LEAs that have multiple schools within a single LEA meeting the criteria, and 3) those schools ranked in the next 1% of schools above the cutoff for Priority or Focus Schools.
+Using the criteria below, the ADE will designate Pre-Intervention Schools on the basis that they are 1) located within LEAs with Priority or Focus Schools, 2) located within a single LEA that has multiple schools meeting the criteria and 3) those schools ranked in the next 1% of schools above the cutoff for Priority or Focus Schools.